CondeNast/recipe_plugin/plugin/readme.txt

 Stable tag: 2.1
 Version: 2.1

 Formats recipes so they are SEO-friendly.
-New features include bold and italics capabilities, as well as schema.org/Recipe mark-up.
+Now fully supports WordPress 3.5.

 == Description ==